stellal5059/github-tutorial/README.md

 ## Git vs. GitHub
 * Git: version control = "snapshots" of code; helps track progress
     * Git does not require Github
-*Github: a cloud on the internet that stores your code
+*Github: a cloud/program on the internet that stores your code - [github.com](https://github.com/)
     * Github requires Git

 ---